fatih/vim-go/README.md

 Second, Vim needs a POSIX compatible shell (more info here: https://github.com/dag/vim-fish#teach-a-vim-to-fish).
-If you use Fish to open vim, it will make certainx shell based commands fail (means vim-go will fail too).
+If you use Fish to open vim, it will make certain shell based commands fail (means vim-go will fail too).
 To overcome this problem change the default shell by adding the following into your .vimrc (on the top of the file):